paithiov909/rjavacmecab/README.md

 rjavacmecab is yet slower, but it should be easier to use because…

-1. There is no need to build from C/C++.
+1. There is no need to build from C/C++ source.
 2. It returns all features of each nodes accessible via cmecab-java.

 ## System Requirements